The London Omnibus

 One of Shillibeer's first Omnibuses heading along the New Road towards the Bank Junction

-On the morning of July 4th 1829, a large crowd gathered outside of the Yorkshire Stingo pub in Paddington, by the New Road now named Marylebone Road.
+On the morning of July 4, 1829, a large crowd gathered outside the Yorkshire Stingo pub in Paddington, by New Road, now named Marylebone Road.
 The reason for this large gathering was to see the first two omnibuses leave for the Bank Junction, in the city of London.
-The route that was chosen was along Marylebone Road, Euston Road, Pentonville Road, City Road, Morgate and Princess Street.
+The route that was chosen was along Marylebone Road, Euston Road, Pentonville Road, City Road, Moorgate and Princess Street.
 This new service was provided by Mr George Shillibeer, who was born in 1797 at Tottenham Court Road, London.
-Shillibeer had seen this kind operation while working in Paris in 1825 for M. Lafitte, who besides being a banker, was also the proprietor of the World's first Omnibus that Shillibeer had been assisting with building.
+Shillibeer had seen this kind of operation while working in Paris in 1825 for M. Lafitte, who, besides being a banker, was also the proprietor of the world's first omnibus that Shillibeer had been assisting with the building.
 The omnibus had been started by Jacques Lafitte, in Paris, in 1819 during the reign of Louis XVIII, and had been a popular success.
-Shillibeer had been a midshipman in the British Navy; he quit the service to work at Hatchett's in London's Long Acre, Covent Garden, to learn Coach-building.
-After his training he took over premises in Bury Street Bloomsbury, where he intended to build a new vehicle called an Omnibus, although many people of the times referred to them as Shillibeer's, and later on as simply Buses.
+Shillibeer had been a midshipman in the British Navy.
+He quit the service to work at Hatchett's in London's Long Acre, Covent Garden, to learn coachbuilding.
+After his training he took over premises in Bury Street, Bloomsbury, where he intended to build a new vehicle called an omnibus, although many people of the times referred to them as Shillibeers, and later on as simply buses.

 Shillibeer Place, Marylebone.
 This was where the carriages and horses were stabled.

-In 1835 the railway's were being introduced into London, so with all the competition growing, Shillibeer become in trouble with the Stamp and Tax office.
+In 1835 the railways were being introduced into London, so with competition growing, Shillibeer got in trouble with the Stamp and Tax office.
 Shillibeer was pushed out of the London Transportation network altogether and moved into building 'Shillibeer Funeral Coaches', and his name connected with buses became forgotten.
-He died at Brighton in 1866, at the age of sixty nine and he is buried at
+He died at Brighton in 1866, at the age of sixty nine, and he is buried at

 St Mary's church graveyard near to his home at Chigwell in Essex.